 \section{Introduction}

-From neuronal activity to power grid operation, synchronization phenomena are a hallmark of many natural and engineered systems~\cite{pikovsky2001synchronization,dorfler2014synchronization}.
-For such systems, the Kuramoto model of coupled oscillators has served as a prototypical model for understanding how synchronization emerges from local interactions~\cite{kuramoto1975self,acebron2005kuramoto}.
-While early studies focused on globally coupled systems~\cite{strogatz2000kuramoto}, later work extended the model to complex networks, revealing that network topology plays a crucial role in determining the onset and nature of synchronization~\cite{rodrigues2016kuramoto}.
-Such systems often exhibit multistability, where multiple distinct synchronized states can coexist~\cite{manik2017cycle, delabays2016multistability,jafarpour2022flow, hellmann2020network}.
+Synchronization phenomena are a hallmark of many natural and engineered systems, from neuronal activity to power grid operation~\cite{pikovsky2001synchronization,dorfler2014synchronization}.
+The Kuramoto model of coupled oscillators has long served as a prototype for understanding how synchronization emerges from local interactions~\cite{kuramoto1975self,acebron2005kuramoto}.
+While early studies focused on globally coupled systems~\cite{strogatz2000kuramoto}, later extensions to complex networks revealed that network topology crucially shapes both the onset and the nature of synchronization ~\cite{rodrigues2016kuramoto}.
+Such systems often exhibit multistability, where multiple distinct synchronized states coexist~\cite{manik2017cycle, delabays2016multistability,jafarpour2022flow, hellmann2020network}.